Yang Yung-wei: Career

 At the 2021 Judo Grand Slam Abu Dhabi held in Abu Dhabi, United Arab Emirates, he won the gold medal in his event.
 He also won the gold medal in his event at the 2022 Judo Grand Slam Antalya held in Antalya, Turkey.

+He won the silver medal in the men's 60 kg event at the 2024 World Judo Championships held in Abu Dhabi, United Arab Emirates.